 I’m going to let you into a secret.
 Most people don’t want to be rich.

 Oh, I know they say they do.
-But humans are complicated and they say lots of things.
+But people are complicated and they say lots of different things.

 Generally, if you want to know what people really want, look at what they do rather than what they say.

 What most people mean is that they want to spend like they’re rich (or, more accurately, like a rich person on their way to becoming poor).

 People may want the outcome of being rich but most don’t know what the process is to get there.
 Or if they do, they aren’t willing to go through that process.
 This used to confuse me.
 When I wanted to be rich, I really wanted to be rich.
 As in…wanted it enough to get a job and start saving.

 When I first set out, saving was only vaguely related in my mind to becoming financially independent.
 Back then I had more immediate goals in mind.
 Things like not being broke and homeless.
 After I had an emergency fund and the mortgage paid off, I worried less about being homeless.
 But I carried on saving anyway and the summit of the mountain of financial independence started to come into view.
 I realised that it was possible.

 I’m not gonna lie, there were struggles along the way.
 I lost count of the number of

 arguments discussions with my wife about why we were saving so much when no one else was.
 I lost count of the late nights in the office and the cars I didn’t buy.

 So yes there were struggles, but it never felt like deprivation.
 I just never saw it that way.
 I enjoyed the process of wealth building.